 by Michael Kurek

-Here are a few comments about my musical style and aesthetic goals, which you can read in about ten minutes (or just the essential first three paragraphs in one minute).
-First, I am a formally trained, neo-traditional, melodic, narrative, neo-tonal composer whose music might be grouped in style with early 20th-century classical symphonists like Sibelius, Vaughan-Williams, Rachmaninoff, Prokofiev, Ravel, Delius, or Holst.
+Here are about four minutes’ worth of comments about my musical style and aesthetic goals.
+First, my formal training (doctorate and additional studies) in classical composition included tonal, Modern, and postmodern techniques.
+I both composed and taught using all of them for decades as a university professor of composition.
+Over time, I evolved into a neo-traditional, melodic, narrative, neo-tonal composer whose current music may be grouped most closely in style with early 20th-century classical symphonists like Sibelius, Vaughan-Williams, Rachmaninoff, Prokofiev, Ravel, Delius, or Holst.